Extended Producer Responsibility Laws: EPR Packaging Lawsuits

 How The Lyon Firm Can Help

-The Lyon Firm represents individuals, consumers, and communities in complex environmental litigation, class actions, and corporate accountability cases nationwide.
-Attorney Joe Lyon has spent decades litigating against large corporations in product liability, toxic exposure, consumer fraud, and environmental contamination matters, representing thousands of clients from all fifty states in federal and state court.
+The Lyon Firm represents individuals, consumers, and communities in complex environmental litigation and corporate accountability cases nationwide.
+Attorney Joe Lyon has spent decades litigating against large corporations in product liability and environmental contamination matters, representing thousands of clients from all fifty states in federal and state court.

-If you are a consumer affected by a company’s failure to meet its environmental obligations, a community dealing with the consequences of inadequate packaging waste management, or an individual harmed by corporate environmental misrepresentation, contact The Lyon Firm today for a free and confidential consultation.
+If you are a consumer affected by a company's failure to meet its environmental obligations or in a community harmed by corporate environmental misrepresentation, contact The Lyon Firm today for a free and confidential consultation.